russelljohnwilliams/blood-records/wp-content/plugins/ajax-login-and-registration-modal-popup/readme.txt

 - With Theme my login (TML) plugin (3 Password fields on the Create Account tab, if enable password field in LRM and TML)

 == Changelog ==

+= VER 2.05 - 26/04/2019 =

+- Fixed issues with "<>" characters in the user password
+- Removed deprecated function screen_icon()
+- Updated WC form template to the WooCommerce 3.6
+- Small fix for the Admin Redirects configurator

+= VER 2.04 - 26/04/2019 =

+- Stop executing wp_redirect during login process instead of showing error
+- Fix for WooCommerce 3.6.2 (WC emails style broke the registration process)

 = VER 2.03 - 07/04/2019 =